BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 # 1. Talisman
 Talisman is a tool that scans git changesets to ensure that potential secrets or sensitive information do not leave the developer's workstation.

-### Why we should use Talisman?
+### Why should we use Talisman?

-- Let's me give you an example, [**Dev put AWS keys on Github.
+- Let me give you an example, [**Dev put AWS keys on Github.
 Then BAD THINGS happened**](https://www.theregister.com/2015/01/06/dev_blunder_shows_github_crawling_with_keyslurping_bots/)

-- There is 2 things happens in this scenario:
+- There are 2 things that happen in this scenario:
     - Dev pushed Amazon S3 keys to Github account.
-    - Hacker use Amazon S3 keys to create 140 servers for Bitcoin to farm itself.
+    - Hackers use Amazon S3 keys to create 140 servers for Bitcoin to farm itself.

-- I think you will be curious why it is only S3 key but Hackers are able to create new EC2 instance, i bet there are some misconfigured for IAM Policies like this:
+- I think you will be curious why it is only an S3 key but Hackers are able to create new EC2 instances, i bet there are some misconfigured for IAM Policies like this:
 ```yaml
 {
   "Effect": "Allow",